ethereum/ethereum-org-website/src/content/eth2/merge/index.md

 ---

 <UpgradeStatus date="~2021/22">
-    This upgrade is currently planned to follow the London upgrade, which is coming in the summer of 2021.
-It represents the disabling of proof-of-work mining, and upgrades the Ethereum you know and love today to a network secured by staked ether.
-An exciting step in realizing the <a href="/eth2/vision/">Eth2 vision</a> – more scalability, security, and sustainability.
+  This upgrade represents the official switch to proof-of-stake consensus.
+This eliminates the need for energy-intensive mining, and instead secures the network using staked ether.
+A truly exciting step in realizing the <a href="/eth2/vision/">Eth2 vision</a> – more scalability, security, and sustainability.
 </UpgradeStatus>

 ## What is the merge? {#what-is-the-docking}

-It's important to remember that initially, the other Eth2 upgrades are being shipped separately from [mainnet](/glossary/#mainnet) - the chain we use today.
-Ethereum mainnet continues to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while [the Beacon Chain](/eth2/beacon-chain/) runs in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
+It's important to remember that initially, the [Beacon Chain](/eth2/beacon-chain/) shipped separately from [mainnet](/glossary/#mainnet) - the chain we use today.
+Ethereum mainnet continues to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain runs in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
 The merge is when these two systems finally come together.

 Imagine Ethereum is a space ship that isn’t quite ready for an interstellar voyage.
 With the Beacon Chain the community has built a new engine and a hardened hull.
 When it’s time, the current ship will dock with this new system, merging into one ship, ready to put in some serious lightyears and take on the universe.